Unforgettable Irish Golf Getaways: Your Ultimate Guide

 Play an afternoon round to get a feel for the course and the local weather.

-Enjoy dinner at a nearby pub or restaurant serving traditional Irish fare.
+Enjoy dinner at a nearby pub or restaurant serving traditional Irish fare, like hearty stew or fresh seafood.

 Day 2: Morning Round and Local Exploration